dfrnt-labs/terminusdb-docs-static/src/app/docs/terminuscms-dashboard-reference/page.md

 ---
 nextjs:
   metadata:
-    title: TerminusCMS Dashboard Reference Guide
+    title: TerminusDB Dashboard Reference Guide
     description: >-
-      A conceptual overview of the TerminusCMS dashboard describing its features and their purpose.
+      A conceptual overview of the TerminusDB dashboard describing its features and their purpose.
     openGraph:
       images: >-